minininja/flow/README.md

 # flow

 This is a simple flow engine that uses a yaml based declaration syntax to create application flows.
-All flows consist of two pieces, a decider and a task.
-A decider returns a simple boolean (true or false) which controls if a task is going to be executed or not.

-Flows can be either constructed programmatically or via a factory utilizing a simple yaml based syntax.
+There are 3 basic interfaces:

+1. Flow - a flow conditionally execute a task based on the outcome of a Decider
+2. Decider - evaluates the FlowContext return a boolean go/no go decision.
+3. Task - work to be performed if the Flow is executed.

+There are several provided logical constructs to allow for composition of several Deciders or to allow multiple tasks to be executed as a single flow.
+Additionally, the Flow interface itself extends the Task interface which allows a Flow to be used as a Task for a parent Flow.

 Sample programmatic construction